-A limited-purpose health flexible spending account (referred to as a limited-purpose FSA) is much like a typical, general-purpose health FSA; however, under a limited-purpose FSA, eligible expenses are limited to qualifying dental and vision expenses for you, your spouse, and your eligible dependents.
+A limited-purpose health flexible spending account (referred to as a limited-purpose FSA) is much like a typical, general-purpose health FSA.
+However, under a limited-purpose FSA, eligible expenses are limited to qualifying dental and vision expenses for you, your spouse, and your eligible dependents.

-Per IRS regulations, you may not contribute to a health savings account (HSA) if you are covered by any non-qualifying health plan, including a general-purpose health FSA.
+IRS rules do not allow you to contribute to a health savings account (HSA) if you are covered by any non-qualifying health plan, including a general-purpose health FSA.
 By limiting FSA reimbursements to dental and vision care expenses, you (or your spouse) remain eligible to participate in both a limited-purpose FSA and an HSA.
 Participating in both plans allows you to maximize your savings and tax benefits.

-A limited-purpose FSA covers qualified out-of-pocket expenses for dental and/or vision care provided to you, your spouse, or dependent(s).
+A limited-purpose FSA covers qualified out-of-pocket expenses for dental or vision care provided to you, your spouse, or dependents.
 Typical eligible expenses include:

 Qualified Dental Expenses